Don’t want to read over 3,000 words on how to find your first freelance web design clients? Listen to the podcast OR watch the YouTube Video.

 The problem is this isn’t something you can do WITHOUT practice.
 In fact, a good pitch takes a long time to perfect.

 Think about it.
 You can’t just say the same thing to every potential client.
-You have to customize your pitch to each potential customer, learning their pain points and ultimate goals of the project.
+You have to customize your pitch to each potential customer, learning their pain points and the ultimate goals of their project.

 Couple that with the fact that the conversation could take twists and turns that you’ve never experienced before.
 It could be a nightmare.